cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 2. If the file [created in section 3](./#3.-initial-configuration) has a name other than "deployment.json", the reference in the command will will need to be replaced with the correct name of the file.

-3. The console output should terminate with the following message:
+3. The console output should end with the following message:

 ```bash
 Completed successfully